iiab/iiab/roles/lokole/README.rst

 Administrators can:

 - Suspend and reinstate user accounts
-- Change passwords of user accounts (TODO: admin accounts too?)
+- Reset passwords of non-admin user accounts
 - Promote users to the admin role

 All of these actions can be performed from the page http://box/lokole/users